cbuteau/webjobs/NOTES.md

 Now the tests do not run on my side the karma is so old...
 Stumbled on CircleCI...maybe we should try that...

+9/24/2019
+\
+New idea.
+Get coverage working fro this project so we can port to DS.